microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. From within your Azure DevOps project, select the Pipelines tab

-2. Under Pipelines, click Builds
+2. Under Pipelines, click Pipelines

-3. From the Builds screen, click New pipeline
+3. From the Create your first Pipeline screen, click Create Pipeline

-4. At the **Where is your code?** screen click the link, **"Use the classic editor"**
+4. At the **Where is your code?** screen click the link at the bottom, **"Use the classic editor"**

 5. Your Azure DevOps Git Repo should be selected by default.
 Click Continue

-6. When prompted for a template, select the option to start with an Empty job
+6. When prompted for a template, select the option at the top to start with an Empty job

 7. Name your build 'DSC Files - CI'